AndrewBarba/Bluebird.swift/README.md

   .then { favorites in ... }
 ```

-You can also return a Promsie from the `tap` handler and the chain will wait for that promise to resolve:
+You can also return a Promise from the `tap` handler and the chain will wait for that promise to resolve:

 ```swift
 authService.login(email: email, password: password)